 This year’s main new attraction is Super Nintendo World, where you can party with Mario and Luigi if you’re lucky, or at least roam and play in their world and hop aboard the Mario Kart: Bowser’s Challenge ride.

 Harry Potter fans can sip butterbeer and shop for Hogwarts house gear at Hogsmeade in Universal Studios Hollywood’s incredibly popular Wizarding World of Harry Potter.
 Visitors can watch King Kong tear down buildings in the world’s largest and most intense three-dimensional performance during the must-see World Famous Studio Tour.

 6. Huntington Beach (Surf City USA)

-I spend the first 18 years of my life living in Huntington Beach, CA just a few blocks from the ocean.
+I spent the first 18 years of my life living in Huntington Beach, CA, just a few blocks from the ocean.
 It was awesome.

 It’s nicknamed Surf City USA thanks to the epic waves that break along the pier, the 100+ years of world-renowned surfers who made the breaks famous (some whom I am lucky to call family friends), and perhaps a Beach Boys’ song that you’re likely familiar with.

 What makes this among the most fun things to do in California with kids is the 10 miles of wide sand and easy-to-play-in shoreline.
 The ocean here, with its sandy bottom, is free of obstruction.
 You can have a classic SoCal beach day in HB.